telent/liminix/doc/new.rst

 Getting Started
 ###############

-Liminix is very configurable, which can make it initially daunting especially if you're learning Nix or Linux or networking concepts at the same time.
+Liminix is very configurable, which can make it initially quite daunting, especially if you're learning Nix or Linux or networking concepts at the same time.
 In this section we build some "worked example" Liminix images to introduce the concepts.
 If you follow the examples exactly, they should work.
 If you change things as you go along, they may work differently or not at all, but the experience should be educational either way.

 .. warning:: The first example we will look at runs under emulation,